zafergnes/zafergnes/README.md

 PROBLEM
    │
-   ├── Understand the real requirement
+   ├── Understand the real requirement<br/>
    │
-   ├── Design the system
+   ├── Design the system<br/>
    │
-   ├── Build the product
+   ├── Build the product<br/>
    │
-   ├── Automate what can be automated
+   ├── Automate what can be automated<br/>
    │
-   └── Ship → Measure → Improve
+   └── Ship → Measure → Improve<br/>

 02 — WHAT I BUILD